nestybox/sysbox/docs/user-guide/troubleshoot-k8s.md

 # Sysbox-Deploy-K8s Troubleshooting

-This document has troubleshooting tips when installing / using Sysbox on Kubernetes clusters.
+This document has troubleshooting tips when installing or using Sysbox on Kubernetes clusters.

 For troubleshooting outside of Kubernetes environments, see [here](troubleshoot.md).